 The thread that unites the best Japanese restaurants in Madrid is the respect for one of the most globalized gastronomies that often comes to us with a previous American filter that is not easy to get rid of.
-Something similar to what is happening to the italian cuisine and the china among others.
+Something similar to what happens to Italian and Chinese gastronomy, among others.

-While the art of making sushi -Whether in the most purist way or with various influences, it has had worthy representatives in the capital for decades, soups, meats and other typical Japanese dishes have taken a little longer to arrive, but they are carving out their own niche.
+While the art of making sushi -whether in the most purist way or with various influences- has had worthy representatives in the capital for decades, soups, meats and other typical Japanese dishes have taken a little longer to arrive, but they are carving out their own niche.

 1. Ikigai